cloudmailin/docs.cloudmailin.com/content/receiving_email/custom_domains.md

     mail.example.com mail is handled by 5 client1.cloudmailin.net.

 ## Adding a CNAME

-We no longer recommend that you use a CNAME to setup your custom domain.
+> We no longer recommend that you use a CNAME to setup your custom domain.
+Problems occur when sending servers translate the original email address to the CNAME target.

 This method has the advantage that whenever we change the locations or names of our mail servers your DNS record will always be up to date with the latest details.
-However, it has the downside of a few incompatibiliy issues with some servers.
+However, it has the downside of a few incompatibility issues with some servers.
 To add use this method create a CNAME record pointing to:

     clients.cloudmailin.net